Recycle Collection Program

 - Plastic bottles, jugs, trays, and tubs labeled #1-2 (clean and empty)

 - Glass bottles and jars (clean and empty)

 - Aluminum and metal

-- Food and beverage cans (clean and empty)
+- Food/beverage cans and trays (clean and empty)

 - Foil and scrap metal pieces (clean)

-Proper sorting makes a difference!
-Avoid contamination by keeping recyclables clean, dry, empty, and loose.
+Remember to keep recyclables clean, dry, and empty.
 Rinse/wipe food residue and empty liquids from your plastic, glass, and aluminum containers.
 Do not bag recyclables.